The Substratum Phenomena in Ethnogenetic Processes

 At different times parent languages were separated into dialects which later developed into individual languages in the same areas.
 Present-day names of people were given to their ancestors.
 The number of areas corresponds to such periods: 1.
 The uprising Indo-European languages 2.
 The uprising of Germanic and Iranian languages.
 3. Formation of Slavic languages.
 4. East Slavic tribes during Kiev Rus'.

 While researching ethnogenetic processes in Eastern Europe, it was observed that certain areas are characterized by their special, though not numerous linguistic and cultural features that continue existing after superposition, ie layering of aliens speaking another language on remains of the local population, or at the conquest of its territory by people standing on a higher cultural level, but not necessarily more numerous.
 In any case, the aliens fell under the spiritual influence of the local community.
 They perceived existing place names, and the necessary vocabulary for new conditions and often also liked customs and rituals.
-Thus, the culture and language of the native population is the substrate, which affects the further development of the culture and language of the new population of the territory.
+Thus, the culture and language of the native population are the substrate, which affects the further development of the culture and language of the new population of the territory.

 Unlike a cultural substrate, the influence of a language substrate is less noticeable; it must be sought purposefully in the languages of those peoples whose ancestors inhabited ethno-producing areas.
 However, even without knowing about their existence, A. Meye found traces of the influence of the substrate on the language of newcomers in phonology thanks to the knowledge of many languages.
 He saw one of the reasons for its manifestation namely in phonetic correspondences in using inherited speech skills by the heirs of the native population.
 He asserted that they are not lost when mastering the new language and emphasized that the influence of the substrate primarily affects the pronunciation: "New sounds, as a rule, are not reproduced with absolute precision. " In addition, the names of plants, animals, and customs that do not have exact equivalents in their language penetrate the alien language (MEILLET A., 1954: 68).

 However, the importance of language substratum was long contested by other linguists, including Julius Pokorny, since the influence of the language of the previous population on the language of aliens displayed often only in a few generations after the invasion or conquest that was seemed impossible.
 Later, agreeing with the phenomenon of the influence of the substrate, Pokorny explained this delay by the fact that the conquered people stayed on lower social levels until some time, and their language was neglected by the higher strata of society, most of whom were strangers.
-However, after the infiltration of the local population to invaders, the relation to their language was changing and began its influence despite it may lose some of its features.
+However, after the infiltration of the local population into invaders, the relation to their language changed and began its influence despite it losing some of its features.
 This, in particular, could explain the dismemberment of the Latin language under the influence of different substrates in Spain, France, and the Balkans (POKORNY JULIUS, 1968, 178-180).
 The influence of different Baltic substrates also explains the formation of separate Slavic languages on a common Proto-Slavic base.